kmicki/SteamDeckGyroDSU/README.md

 The program is for Steam Deck specifically so instructions are for building on Steam Deck.

-Steps below (reinstall dependencies+build+install as a service) are included in install.sh script.
+Steps below (reinstall dependencies+build+grant permissions+install as a service) are included in install.sh script.
 Follow the steps if you don't want to use the script.

 ### Dependencies